Skip to Main Content

 Multi-Factor Authentication

-1. Sign in to Office 365 with your NECC credentials (student ID number and password).
+Sign in to Microsoft 365 with your NECC credentials (8-digit student ID@student.necc.edu and password).
 You will be prompted for more information.
-Choose Next
+Choose Next.

 A dialog box telling you that more information is required to complete your sign-in

-2. Choose an additional security verification method from the drop-down menu: either Authentication phone or Mobile app.
+Choose an additional security verification method from the drop-down menu: Authentication phone or Mobile app.

 For Authentication phone, add your phone number in the designated box, then select Send me a code by text message to receive a 6-digit code, or Call me to receive a phone call that will confirm your authentication.